Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

     * TRUELAT2 - required for MAP_PROJ = 6 (defaults to 0 otherwise)
   * `stand_lon = ref_lon`: If this longitude is set to the same value as ref_lon, your largest domain will be centered.
   *  `geog_data_path`: Location of Geographical dataset `WPS_GEOG` in RCAC_SCRATCH.
+  * Load ncl -- `module load ncl`.
+Then run `ncl util/plotgrids_new.ncl` to make sure geogrid is in order.
+  * Run `./geogrid.exe` to generate output in the format of `geo_em.dxx.nc` - one file for each domain.

 * `&ungrib`
   *

-  * Run `plotgrids.exe` to make sure geogrid is in order.